fbpx

 Yes!
 All the online course material was created by Dr Lauren Tober, including the video lectures, yoga classes and practice library.

-At present, Dr Lauren Tober is teaching the in-person component of the hybrid training, however this might change in the future.
+At present, Lauren is the lead teacher on the in-person component of the hybrid training, however this might change in the future.
+She may also be assisted by Mental Health Aware Yoga graduates.

-You are also welcome to book additional private mentoring sessions during or after the course, at an additional cost.
+You are also welcome to book additional private mentoring sessions with Lauren during or after the course, at an additional cost.
+Lauren’s private sessions are often booked out, however Mental Health Aware Yoga students and graduates are given priority.

 I'm not very techy, can I do the course?